leoisqualified/phisher/README.md

 ### Challenges

 - Feature Engineering: Required significant domain knowledge to derive useful features.
-- Most Websites are Javascript protected to prevent scraping and data collection on these websites.
+- False Positives: How to reduce false positives to prevent the XGB from incorrectly flagging legitimate websites as phishing.

 ### Future Work